 That page is here: http://85a.co.uk/forum/view_topic.php?id=1511&forum_id=18#p9413

 8. Then more recently I have been creating video tutorials in FBR format.
-These are accessed from within the program rather than the web site:
+These can be accessed from within the program in addition to the web site:

 9. And finally there is the new Templot Companion web site and A-Z index.
-This looks good, but as you will know if you have visited it, there is very little actual content there as yet.
+This looks good so far, but as you will know if you have visited it, there is a lot of content still missing.
 The plan is that all the above information, including hundreds of updated screenshots and dozens of web pages and videos, should eventually be integrated into it, including most importantly the A-Z Index.
-Plus of course all the new pages, videos and tutorials now needed for Templot2:
+Plus of course all the new pages, videos and tutorials now needed for Templot2.

 That's here: http://templot.com/companion/

-10. Not forgetting the information on the Templot front page for first-time visitors:
+10. Not forgetting the information on the Templot home page for first-time visitors:

-11. And the prototype track information on this page:
+11. And finally the prototype track information is now on this page:

 message ref: 19146